Spaf's Students, Past and Present

 Hiralal Agrawal

 Hira received his PhD in 1991.
-He is now working at Peraton Labs (formerly Telcordia).
-His dissertation, Towards Automatic Debugging of Computer Programs, was done as part of the Spyder project in the SERC.
-Hira's co-advisor was Richard DeMillo.
+He is now retired.
+His research was done as part of the Spyder project in the Software Engineering Research Center (SERC).
+Hira's co-advisor was Richard A. DeMillo (formerly with Purdue CS).

 Mohammed Almeshekah